 |IL?||1905||Back-locks on signals 18 and 20, released by treadle 'A'.
 Back-lock on 18 abolished 1933?
 Note 2|

-Southern Railway instruments photograph © Ian Scrimgeour courtesy Signalling Record Society.
-Lift-to-Plunge instrument photograph © Chris Hunt.
-All other photographs © Chris Osment.
+Southern Railway instruments and P&P lock photographs © Ian Scrimgeour courtesy Signalling Record Society, Lift-to-Plunge instrument photograph © Chris Hunt, all other photographs © CJL Osment.
 Acknowledgements to all those who have contributed background information on Sykes instruments.